Brugman/we-use-cookies/README.md

 # We Use Cookies

-> Cookie notice WordPress plugin for developers.
+> WordPress cookie notice plugin for developers.

 Let's be honest.
-Is your tiny website really going to get audited?
+Is your website really going to get audited?
 With this plugin you've got *something* and no extra headaches.

-:heavy_check_mark: Tiny.
+:heavy_check_mark: Tiny.\
-:heavy_check_mark: Configure with hooks.
+:heavy_check_mark: Configure with hooks.\
-:heavy_check_mark: No added backend menus.
+:heavy_check_mark: No added backend menus.\
 :heavy_check_mark: No added database crap.

 ![screenshot](/screenshot.png)